Board of Directors

 Board Member

-Dr. J. Kevin Beckmen serves as Chief of Staff for the Santa Ynez Valley Cottage Health System and is a prominent and active member of the local community.
-Kevin has four horses including two Choctaw Tribal strain horses adopted from Return to Freedom.
+Dr. J. Kevin Beckmen serves as chief of staff for the Santa Ynez Valley Cottage Health System and is an active member of the local community.
+Kevin has four horses, two of them Choctaw horses adopted from RTF.

 shadow